enzymejs/enzyme/docs/api/ShallowWrapper/findWhere.md

 # `.findWhere(fn) => ShallowWrapper`

-Finds every node in the render tree that return true for the provided predicate function.
+Finds every node in the render tree that returns true for the provided predicate function.

 #### Arguments